FarmBot-Docs/farmbot-genesis/v1.7/assembly/intro/assembly-preparation.md

 content="The time estimates above assume you have already prepared [supporting infrastructure](../supporting-infrastructure.md) for your FarmBot, such as a raised bed."
 %}

+# Open up the full assembly video

+We've prepared [a full assembly video](https://www.youtube.com/watch?v=jtPPEkz4fn4) that walks you through the entire process of assembling your FarmBot.
+We recommend keeping the video open in one tab and following along with the written instructions in another tab.

+{% include youtube.html id="jtPPEkz4fn4" %}

 # What's next?